 More feature students in the past are available in our NEW student blog!

 - APECS Antarctic glaciology webinar on 5 November 2013 at 16:00 GMT The webinar highlights recent glaciological studies in Antarctica.
 Speakers including: Neil Ross (University of Newcastle, U.K.), Christopher Borstad (Propulsion Laboratory, U.S.) Kiya read more >

 - 5th March 2014Follow our twitter!

 - IAI now has a twitter account! @Antarct_Inst We will tweet news of our website and partners, so follow us if you are there!

 - If you use Google Earth, this might interest you.
 IPY created an International Polar Year layer for Google Earth in aim to use this tool to reflect the latest science results contributed by IPY scientists.
 Download the IPY layer for your Google Earth and read more >

 - 11th October 2013SCAR 2014 Open Science Conference

 - Abstract submission is now open for the SCAR 2014 Open Science Conference.
 The conference will be held in Auckland, New Zealand, on 24-29 August 2014.
 The closing date for submission of abstracts is 14 February 2014.
 Please check the conference website for read more >

 - Following the appointment for a new director Gerlis Fugmann recently, APECS announced their new president and members for Executive Committee for 2013 - 2014.
 Please go to their website for details.

-- 13th November 2013Reminder: due day for the Antarctic and Southern Ocean Internships application
+- 4th November 2013New project in the Antarctic and Southern Ocean Internships